Housing cooperative

 The word cooperative is also used to describe a non-share capital co-op model in which fee-paying members obtain the right to occupy a bedroom and share the communal resources of a house owned by a cooperative organization.
 Such is the case with student cooperatives in some college and university communities across the United States.

 Legal status

 As a legal entity, a co-op can contract with other companies or hire individuals to provide it with services, such as a maintenance contractor or a building manager.
 It can also hire employees, such as a manager or a caretaker, to deal with specific upkeep tasks at which volunteers may hesitate or may not be skilled, such as electrical maintenance.

-In non-equity cooperatives and in limited equity cooperatives, a shareholder in a co-op does not own real estate, but a share of the legal entity that does own real estate.
+In equity cooperatives and in limited equity cooperatives, a shareholder owns a share of the co-operative housing corporation, but does not directly own any real estate.
+In non-equity co-operatives, the people who live in them are members but have no equity at all, owning neither shares nor land.
 Co-operative ownership is quite distinct from condominiums where people own individual units and have little say in who moves into the other units.
 Because of this, most jurisdictions have developed separate legislation, similar to laws that regulate companies, to regulate how co-ops are operated and the rights and obligations of shareholders.